zzir/micro-examples/README.md

 - [twitter-srv](https://github.com/micro/twitter-srv) - A microservice for the twitter API
 - [user-srv](https://github.com/micro/user-srv)	- A microservice for user management and authentication

+## Community

+Find contributions from the community via the [explorer](https://micro.mu/explore/)

+- [go-shopping](https://github.com/autodidaddict/go-shopping) - A sample product with a suite of services

 ## Dependencies

 ### Service Discovery